sampsakuronen/terrific-status-updater/README.md

-# Pull Request dashboard
+# Pull Request Dashboard

-The purpose of this project is to provide a readable and concise dashboard to open Pull Requests on GitHub.
-It is built to be a single HTML page for simple, local (secure) use.
-The page is also hosted on GitHub Pages.
+This project aims to provide a clear and concise dashboard for open Pull Requests on GitHub.
+It is designed as a single HTML page for straightforward, local, and secure use.
+The page is also available on GitHub Pages.

 ## Usage

-1. Create a classic GitHub Personal Access token with read rights to `repo` scope in all organizations you wish to track
+1. Generate a standard GitHub Personal Access Token with read access to the `repo` scope across all organizations you wish to monitor.
-2. Open `pr-radiator.html` and use the UI
+2. Open `pr-radiator.html` or visit [sampsakuronen.github.io/terrific-status-updater/pr-radiator.html](https://sampsakuronen.github.io/terrific-status-updater/pr-radiator.html) and follow the user interface instructions.

 ## Contributing

-Fork the repository and submit a pull request.
-As a reward you get your name on this readme.
-Issues can also be raised although I only spend time on this project if GitHub changes the API in a breaking way.
+To contribute, fork the repository and submit a pull request.
+As a token of appreciation, your name will be added to this README.
+You can also raise issues.
+However, please note that time is only allocated to this project if GitHub makes a breaking change to the API.

-### Technical guidelines
+### Technical Guidelines

-- Single file
+- The project is contained in a single file.
-- Doesn't do requests besides GitHub PR API
+- The only requests made are to the GitHub PR API.
-- No build: no preprocessors, fancy
+- There is no build process: no preprocessors or fancy build tools are used.
-- No dependencies
+- The project has no dependencies.
-- Runs on a modern browser (so you can assume modern browser functionalities)
+- The project runs on a modern browser, so you can assume modern browser functionalities are available.

 ## Contributors